Skip to content

 Attribution Requirements: Named attribution models, CRM compatibility, and multi-touch reporting frameworks that align with B2B buying committee dynamics.

-Specialization Depth: Case study analysis for specific use cases, team composition for relevant expertise, and tool stack compatibility with existing marketing technology.
+Specialization Depth: We analyzed case studies for specific use cases, evaluated team composition for relevant expertise, and checked tool stack compatibility against existing marketing technology.
+Broad capability claims didn't count.

-Transparency Standards: Reporting frequency and detail, pricing model clarity, and reference availability from similar-stage companies.
+Transparency Standards: Three factors mattered here: reporting frequency and detail, pricing model clarity, and whether reference contacts came from companies at a similar stage.

 Agency Comparison Table